John-Limb/Ansible-Lab-Automation/README.md

 | Intel NUC8i3BEH         | 1     | 500GB SSD + 120GB NVMe   | Proxmox VM host one                          |
 | BeeLink SER3            | 1     | 500GB SSD + 120GB NVMe   | Proxmox VM host Two                          |

-...and a bunch of retired Rasbpberry Pi 1 and 2!

 ## :handshake:&nbsp; Thanks
 I learned a lot from the people that have shared their clusters over at